How do you imagine a sustainable future for Fort Collins? What challenges might we face in getting there?

 Big Moves#

-Big Moves are the main areas where our community has suggested we should focus to achieve the three 2030 goals.
-We call these Big Moves transformational outcomes.
+Big Moves are the transformational outcomes (or main areas) where our community has suggested we should focus to achieve the three 2030 goals, and work in these areas can be City-led and community-led.
+These are a great starting place to think about how you can make an impact!

-- For example, Big Move #4 is "Convenient Transportation Choices" which connects with the goal of reducing greenhouse gases.
+• For example, Big Move #8 is "Local, Affordable and Healthy Food" which connects with the goal of reducing greenhouse gases.
+Consider ways you can eat more locally to support this Big Move!

 Next Moves#

-Next Moves are the specific actions we need to take to reach each Big Move.
+Next Moves are the specific actions to help us reach each Big Move.
 There are several Next Moves for each Big Move.

 Dive Deeper#

 Want to learn more?
-Below are a couple of options to get more information:
+Below are a couple of options:

 OCF Plan Documents#